 Under new regulations, soon both centralized and decentralized exchanges operating in the US will be required to issue 1099-DA to the IRS detailing users' transactions.

 How is cryptocurrency traceable?

-For many investors, the appeal of crypto comes down to the anonymity.
-After all, cryptocurrencies are often touted as decentralized, anonymous, untraceable and tamper-proof assets.
+For many investors, the appeal of crypto comes down to anonymity.
+After all, cryptocurrencies are often touted as decentralized, anonymous, untraceable, and tamper-proof assets.
 But it's not quite that simple in reality.